trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 85.md

     b. other machines provided the weight of such machines does not exceed 20kg.
 The heading does not, however, apply to fans or ventilating or recycling hoods incorporating a fan, whether or not fitted with filters (heading [8414](/headings/8414)), centrifugal clothes-dryers (heading [8421](/headings/8421)), dishwashing machines (heading [8422](/headings/8422)), household washing machines (heading [8450](/headings/8450)), roller or other ironing machines (heading [8420](/headings/8420) or [8451](/headings/8451)), sewing machines (heading [8452](/headings/8452)), electric scissors (heading [8467](/headings/8467)) or to electro-thermic appliances (heading [8516](/headings/8516)).

 5. For the purposes of heading [8517](/headings/8517), the term "smartphones” means telephones for cellular networks, equipped with a mobile operating system designed to perform the functions of an automatic data processing machine such as downloading and running multiple applications simultaneously, including third-party applications, and whether or not integrating other features such as digital cameras and navigational aid systems.

 6. For the purposes of heading [8523](/headings/8523):

     a. 'solid-state non-volatile storage devices' (for example, 'flash memory cards' or 'flash electronic storage cards') are storage devices with a connecting socket, comprising in the same housing one or more flash memories (for example, 'Flash E2PROM') in the form of integrated circuits mounted on a printed circuit board.
 They may include a controller in the form of an integrated circuit and discrete passive components, such as capacitors and resistors;

     b. the term 'smart cards' means cards which have embedded in them one or more electronic integrated circuits (a microprocessor, random access memory (RAM) or read-only memory (ROM)) in the form of chips.
 These cards may contain contacts, a magnetic stripe or an embedded antenna but do not contain any other active or passive circuit elements.

 7. For the purposes of heading [8524](/headings/8524), “flat panel display modules” refer to devices or apparatus for the display of information, equipped at a minimum with a display screen, which are de-signed to be incorporated into articles of other headings prior to use.
 Display screens for flat panel display modules include, but are not limited to, those which are flat, curved, flexible, foldable or stretchable in form.
 Flat panel display modules may incorporate additional elements, including those necessary for receiving video signals and the allocation of those signals to pix-els on the display.
-However, heading [8524](/headings/8524) does not include display modules which are equipped with components for converting video signals (e.g., a scaler IC, decoder IC or appli-cation processer) or have otherwise assumed the character of goods of other headings.
+However, heading [8524](/headings/8524) does not include display modules which are equipped with components for converting video signals (e.g., a scaler IC, decoder IC or application processer) or have otherwise assumed the character of goods of other headings.

     For the classification of flat panel display modules defined in this Note, heading [8524](/headings/8524) shall take precedence over any other heading in the Nomenclature.